minprog/programming-2/30 Problem Sets/50 Python/20 Exercises.md

 	hello world

-Try typing an underscore (`_`).
-Can you see it?
-On some operating systems, the bottoms of hanging letters such as 'g' or 'y', as well as underscorces, cannot be seen in IDLE.
-If this is the case for you, go to **Options -> Configure IDLE**, and change the size of the default font to 9 or 11.
-This will fix the problem!
-IDLE can also be used as a calculator:
+Quite the difference with C, where you have to compile your programs to try them!
+Python can also be used as a calculator:

 	>>> 4+4
 	8